LaunchCodeEducation/aws-basics/content/_index.md

 Working within the cloud is a highly demanded skillset.
 The "cloud" is quite a daunting term that covers a tremendous amount of tools and concepts.
 A great place to start within the cloud is by deploying web applications utilizing fundamental resources like `EC2` and `S3`.

-This course will give you an excellent understanding of these fundamental skills you need in order to move applications that you or others have built and into the cloud.
+This course will give you an excellent understanding of these fundamental skills you need in order to move applications that you or others have built into the cloud.

 ### Where this Course Leads